qdraw/starsky/starsky/readme.md

 Check your file rights in the folders, they should be 644 for files and 755 for folders. except for the executable  files

-### Bash build and configuation scripts
+### Bash build and configuration scripts

-Those scripts are optional and used for configuation.
+Those scripts are optional and used for configuration.

 #### pm2 `pm2-new-instance.sh`
 The script [`pm2-new-instance.sh`](starsky/pm2-new-instance.sh) is a script to setup Starsky using [pm2](http://pm2.keymetrics.io/).